dlongest/dlongest.github.io/_posts/2014-3-17-online-with-jekyll.md

 Unfortunately, Madhur's tutorial, while it listed some errors, didn't have one that covered what I was seeing:  posix-spawn-0.3.8 throwing an error because it couldn't locate the `which` command.
 I Googled around, tried switching posix-spawn from 0.3.8 to 0.3.6, that didn't do any good.
 I came across some Stack Overflow posts that Pygments 1.6 didn't play nicely on Windows so I removed it (by deleting some `pygmentize` files from the Python install's Scripts folder).
 Then I ran `gem install pygments.rb --version "=0.5.0"` to get that specific version as a Ruby gem.
 Jekyll still didn't work, but `gem list` revealed that I had both Pygments 0.5.0 and 0.5.4.
 Running `gem uninstall pygments.rb --version "=0.5.4"` took care of that.
 Yes you'll probably notice that I went from the Python Pygments to installing it as a Ruby gem.

 At this point I was feeling good so tried `jekyll serve` again, but still failed.
 But I had moved forward from posix-spawn errors to fileutils errors.
 A bit more Stack Overflowing turned up that Jekyll 1.4.3 seems to have some bug related to fileutils on Windows.
 Simple enough, `gem uninstall jekyll` to remove 1.4.3, then `gem install --version "=1.4.2"` to install 1.4.2.
-Run `jekyll serve`, hold my breath and... **Success!**
+Run `jekyll serve`, hold my breath, and errors, this time due to needing wdm.
+Quick `gem install wdm` installed 0.1.0.
+Moment of truth., run `jekyll serve` and... **Success!**

 ### TL;DR - Make Jekyll Play Nice with Windows 7
 To summarize the versions I had to use:

 + Ruby 1.9.3
++ Python 2.7.6
 + Pygments 0.5.0
 + Jekyll 1.4.2
++ wdm 0.1.0

 From there, I've been using [Anna Debenham's guide](http://24ways.org/2013/get-started-with-github-pages/) to some basic Jekyll configuration.